top of page

 📍Nakagyō-ku | Invitation-Only Flame

-Opening nightly after 11:30 PM, Daichan serves flame-kissed offal and rare wagyu to just 16 seats.
-No sign out front, no walk-ins—this is Kyoto’s best-kept carnivore secret.
-Limited public slots appear only at their “Not Midnight Yakiniku” events.
+Opening nightly after 11:30 PM, Daichan serves flame-kissed offal and rare wagyu to only 16 guests.
+No sign on the front, no walk-ins—this is Kyoto’s best-kept carnivore secret.
+Limited public slots only appear at their “Not Midnight Yakiniku” events.

 Moss-covered stone statues beneath vibrant red maple leaves, set in a serene outdoor garden.
 Soft light creates a peaceful ambiance.